Don’t underestimate the importance of balancing your checking account

 A checking account is one of the most popular options for the more than 92 percent of American households who have a bank account, according to the Federal Deposit Insurance Corporation (FDIC).

 A checking account is a bank account that lets you easily access your deposited funds by writing a check.
 You can also shop online or use the debit card associated with your account.
 Checking accounts are available in several varieties, including basic accounts, student accounts and interest-bearing accounts.
-The benefits of using a checking account include:
+There are many benefits of using a checking account:

 Balance your checkbook by monitoring transactions, checking monthly statements and reconciling expenditures.
 Doing so provides a variety of benefits.
 You can spot bank or payment mistakes faster, reduce the risk of financial theft, limit overdraft fees and recognize spending patterns that may enable you to spend less.

 A balanced checkbook starts with keeping track of every transaction you make.
-If you physically write out checks, then the register is a good place to note everything you spend.
-Otherwise, you could use a spreadsheet on your computer, a financial application for your smartphone or computer, or a receipt book where you keep receipts from every purchase made using your checking account.
+Though most of us don't physically write out many checks anymore, the check register is still a good place to note everything you spend.
+Otherwise, you could use a spreadsheet on your computer, a financial app for your smartphone or computer, or a receipt book where you keep receipts from every purchase made using your checking account.